-We are now accepting applications for the Summer semester 2017, which begins May 10, 2017.
+We are now accepting applications for the Fall 2017 semester, which begins August 22, 2017.

 - Applicants for the LL.M. in U.S. Law program must have a first degree in law from a non-U.S. law school.

 - Applicants should have their law school transcripts authenticated and evaluated by an agency approved by the California Bar.

 - Applicants must submit a course-by-course transcript evaluation.

 - Applicants must also submit a curriculum vitae/resume; brief personal statement; proof of English proficiency; and Government-issued photo identification.

 Admission to the program is competitive and not automatic.
 Seats are limited.
 To apply, you must hold a law degree from your home country and have an academic record that indicates a likelihood of success in the program.
 Your personal statement should demonstrate why an LL.M. in U.S. Law will advance your career.
 When reviewing applications for admission to the LL.M. program, the following factors will be considered: performance in previous law studies; professional or related experience; professional and personal goals; and English proficiency.